ThKrypt/QualCoder/01-Introduction.md

 `py -m qualcoder`

-Note: 8 Dec 2022 - lxml may not install on python version 3.11 until a bug in lxml is fixed.
-Ignore errors related to this. lxml is only used to validate REFI-QDA data files.

 ### Debian/Ubuntu Linux

 There is an executable file in the releases page for Ubuntu 22.04 for the 3.2 release.
 Download and double click to run.